baminiharsha/baminiharsha/README.md

 - 👋 Hi, I’m @baminiharsha
-- 👀 I’m interested in programming
+- 👀 I’m interested in Game Desgin,programing
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...